 Population and Environment

 Jones is the co-Principal Investigator on a long-running NICHD-supported demographic training grant based at Stanford.
 This grant has provided training for dozens of anthropology Ph.D. students from Stanford and many other research universities and regularly brings anthropological demographers to campus on a regular basis.
 This project links Stanford’s Anthropology department with other departments within the university, especially Sociology, Biological Sciences, and Medicine, and a network of US-based and international population centers.
-Jones is also on the executive committee of the new Stanford Center for Population Research (SCPR), where various Anthropology faculty (Curran, R. Bird, Durham) maintain affiliations with SCPR.
+Jones is also on the executive committee of the new Stanford Center for Population Research (SCPR), where various Anthropology faculty (Curran, Durham) maintain affiliations with SCPR.

 Students working in this area have investigated the impact of violent death on marriage markets in Colombia, the demography of hunter-gatherers, the impact of transmigration projects on the health and well-being of forest people, and the political economy of REDD projects.
 Student research in the area of population and environment is regularly supported by grants from the Morrison Institute for Population and Resource Studies at Stanford.